samclane/samclane.github.io/_posts/2018-7-19-Other-Links-Jekyll.md

 This is a great first step in getting more users to explore your site.
-If you don't give them the immediate opportunity to click onto something new, you're putting it on faith that they're going to first navigate back to your index page, and second, from there find something they like.
+If you don't give them the immediate opportunity to click onto something new, you're putting it on faith that they're going to first navigate back to your index page, and from there find something they like.
 In reality, they're probably going to copy whatever code they need and move on.
 But at least give them the chance to see something else they might, maybe, somehow care about.
 Otherwise, what's the point of keeping old blog posts in the first place?
 You might as well delete them after a few months to save repo space...